 Honoring God in Faith

-Obviously, we could look at any choice and say that no matter what, we can trust God to protect us.
+We could look at any choice and say that we can trust God to protect us no matter what.
 For example, suppose I decide to walk across a busy 5-lane interstate highway just after sundown.
 Would that be a smart, God-honoring choice?

 In the wilderness, Satan tempted Jesus three times.
 The third temptation is found in Luke 4, verses 9 -12:

 Then the devil took him to Jerusalem, to the highest point of the Temple, and said, “If you are the Son of God, jump off!
 For the Scriptures say, ‘He will order his angels to protect and guard you.
 And they will hold you up with their hands so you won’t even hurt your foot on a stone.